TeachersFirst - Featured Sites: Week of Nov 10, 2013

 This site includes advertising.

 In the ClassroomUse an online tool such as Interactive Two Circle Venn Diagram (reviewed here) to compare changing leaf colors in North Carolina with those in your area.
-Challenge students to create online montages about fall colors using images, slideshows, or comic strips using a site such as Infinite Canvas (reviewed here).
+Challenge students to create online, interactive posters, infographics, or presentations using a tool like Genial.ly, reviewed here.
 Set up a Twitter exchange with another classroom around the country to compare changing leaf colors in your communities.
 Looking for more ways to use Twitter in the classroom?
 Read more about Twitter at TeachersFirst's Twitter for Teachers page.
 Find additional fall color sites on TeachersFirst to explore other locations.

 Grades2 to 12